Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 Time commitment per episode: 20 minutes - 2 hours active (4-12 hours
 inactive)

-Encoders (sometimes abbreviated *ENC*) are responsible for the audio and video.
+Encoders (sometimes abbreviated as *ENC*) are responsible for the audio and video.
 They will generally be provided with one or more video sources and are expected to produce the best video possible within reason.